-Considering Leaving Your Relationship?
+Considering leaving your relationship?
 Want to make sure you're making the right decision?
 Discover a powerful new process that will help you decide what's right for you.

 Too Good to Leave, Too Bad to Stay

 Should you get a divorce?
-Only you can answer that question, but this book will help you make an informed decision.
+Only you can answer that question, but reading this will help you make an informed decision.
 Written by therapist and counselor Mira Kirshenbaum, this book walks you through thought-provoking diagnostic questions to help you work out whether the issues in your marriage can be overcome or not.

-Divorce 101: A Woman's Guide To Divorce
+Divorce 101: A Woman's Guide to Divorce

-The Divorce Organizer and Planner
+The Complete Divorce Organizer and Planner

 Brette McWhorter Sember, a retired divorce attorney and mediator, helps guide you through the divorce process, giving you the tools to help you create a complete, accessible record of everything you will need to prepare for divorce, as well track alimony child support, and more after the divorce.

 Divorce: Think Financially, Not Emotionally